henrysky/milkyway_plot/docs/source/matplotlib_single.rst

     from mw_plot import MWSkyMap

     # setup a MWSkyMap instance with projection, other projection can be 'hammer', 'mollweide' etc
-    # grid: whether to show the grid
+    # grid: whether to show the Galactic grid
     mw1 = MWSkyMap(projection="aitoff", grid=True)

     # set up plot title
-    mw1.title = "LMC and SMC in red dots"
+    mw1.title = "LMC and SMC in red dots with Galactic Grid"

     # LMC and SMC coordinates
     lsmc_ra = [78.77, 16.26] * u.degree